MidgetBrony/Boxroom-TV/README.md

 Exit the game and there should be a new "Boxroom-TV" folder in the Mods folder.

-Inside Boxroom-TV, there should be 2 folders labelled "Media" and "Video Library"
+Inside Boxroom-TV, there should be 2 folders labelled "Media" and "Video Library" **If the "Media" folder doesn't auto-generate, create it yourself.**

 All videos you simply want playable should be in the "Media" folder.